crys-cross/ethernaut-attacks/README.md

 - Unlock vault contract to pass the level.

 #### SOLUTION:
--   Run attackVault.ts using (yarn hardhat run scripts/attackVault.ts) to attack and wait for it to pass.
+-   Password variable is set to private but that does not secure it from being read.
+Read the storage and unlock the contract using the read password.
+Just run attackVault.ts using (yarn hardhat run scripts/attackVault.ts) to attack and wait for it to pass.

 #### FILES:
 -   attackVault.ts -scripts